JMagnoJunior/websocket-game/README.md

 ### Problems not covered on this MVP:
     1 - If a user lose the connection during the game, the list of game will become very messy.
+    The player will not be informed that the oppoonent is disconnected.